 Parmesan Crusted Chicken

-Parmesan Crusted Chicken that's a kid friendly, healthy easy weeknight meal with a crispy cheesy crust in 45 minutes and only 1 pan and 1 bowl to clean up!
+Parmesan Crusted Chicken is a family friendly weeknight meal with a crispy cheesy crust in 45 minutes!
+Super easy, super yummy!

 Yield 4 servings